 Color Integration:

-“To maximize coziness, lean towards warm and soothing color palettes.
-Earthy neutrals like creams, beiges, browns, and terracotta evoke a sense of nature and grounding, promoting relaxation and comfort.”
+Warm and soothing color palettes often maximize coziness.
+Earthy neutrals such as creams, beiges, browns, and terracotta can evoke a sense of nature and grounding, helping to promote relaxation and comfort.
 For cohesive design, select pieces that:

 - Pull from existing color elements in the room